Pet: Types

 While many people have kept many different species of animals in captivity over the course of human history, only a relative few have been kept long enough to be considered domesticated.
 Other types of animal, notably monkeys, have never been domesticated but are still sold and kept as pets.
-There are also inanimate objects that have been kept as pets, either as a form of a game or humorously (e.g. the Pet Rock or Chia Pet).
 Some wild animals are kept as pets, such as tigers, even though this is illegal.
 There is a market for illegal pets.

 Domesticated

-Domesticated pets are most common.
+Domesticated pets are the most common.
 A domesticated animal is a species that has been made fit for a human environment, by being consistently kept in captivity and selectively bred over a long enough period of time that it exhibits marked differences in behavior and appearance from its wild relatives.
 Domestication contrasts with taming, which is simply when an un-domesticated, wild animal has become tolerant of human presence, and perhaps even enjoys it.

-Large mammals that might be kept as pets include: alpaca, camel, cattle, donkey, goat, horse, llama, pig, and sheep.
+Large mammals that might be kept as pets include alpaca, camel, cattle, donkey, goat, horse, llama, pig, reindeer, sheep and yak.
 Small mammals that might be kept as pets include: ferret, hedgehog, rabbit, sugar glider, and rodents, including rat, mouse, hamster, guinea pig, gerbil, and chinchilla.
 Other mammals include cat, dog, monkey, and domesticated silver fox.

-Birds kept as pets include companion parrots like the budgie and cockatiel, fowl such as chickens, turkeys, ducks, geese, and quail, columbines, and passerines, namely finches and canaries.
+Birds kept as pets include companion parrots like the budgie (parakeet) and cockatiel, fowl such as chickens, turkeys, ducks, geese, and quail, columbines, and passerines, namely finches and canaries.

 Fish kept as pets include: goldfish, koi, Siamese fighting fish (Betta), barb, guppy, molly, Japanese rice fish (Medaka), and oscar.

 Arthropods kept as pets include bees, such as honey bees and stingless bees, Silk moth, and ant farms.

 Reptiles and amphibians kept as pets include snakes, turtles, axolotl, frogs and salamanders.